ginsm/enquirer-editor/README.md

 ## **Usage**

-There are two ways to use enquirer-editor-prompt.
+There are two ways to use `enquirer-editor`.
 As a standalone prompt or as a plugin for enquirer.

 &nbsp;